bensooter/SnortOnUbuntu/README.md

 If you just want to setup Snort on a Ubuntu system without going through the work in this document, there is a project called [Autosnort](https://github.com/da667/Autosnort) that will install all the same software as this guide with a script.
 Optionally, you could use a fully configured LiveCD like [EasyIDS](http://sourceforge.net/projects/easyids/) or [Security Onion](https://security-onion-solutions.github.io/security-onion/).
 The benefit of this guide over Autosnort, EasyIDS, or Security Onion is that this guide walks you through installing each component, explaining the steps as you go along.
 This will give you a better understanding of the software components that make up Snort, and will allow you to configure Snort for your own needs.

 Note: while this guide focuses on the current 2.9.8.x series release of Snort, these steps will most likely work to install the older Snort 2.9.7.x series, and could be used to install Snort on older or derivative versions of Ubuntu (Xubuntu, Mint, etc.).
-I have also been told that these instructions are helpful for installing Snort on Debian systems, but I haven’t verified that myself.
+I have also been told that these instructions are helpful for installing Snort on Debian systems, but I haven't verified that myself.

 # About This Guide
 **Passwords:** This guide chooses to use simplistic passwords to make it obvious as to what is being done.
 You should select your own secure passwords in place of these passwords.